hacked By Mister Spy

 Silver pulled his wrist away and strode into the forest.
 The trees swallowed him from view, and as she hurried after him, Lilith wondered whether he was trying to leave her behind on purpose, perhaps hoping she would run away to make her way home.
 But did she even have a home now?
 If she was an infected, this was her home now.

 By the time she’d caught up with Silver, he was no longer in human form.

 Lilith froze, eyed his large paws and tense muscles.
 He stared at her, the tilt to his head almost mocking, then lowered himself to the ground.

-“I take it walking isn’t an option,” she muttered, closing the distance between them.
+“I take it walking isn’t an option,” she muttered cheap canada goose, closing the distance between them.
 She picked up the bundle of clothes by his paws, still warm.
 Then she climbed onto his back and pressed her face into his soft fur.